Skip to Content

 Pick a flower for your hair!

-In the mean time we can dream of planing our trip to Hawaii to swim in gin clear water and picture-perfect beaches.
-But I’m also in love with the culture – the Hawaiian people take great pride in their state and are the embodiment of what true hospitality should look and function like.
+In the mean time we can dream of planning our trip to Hawaii to swim in gin clear water and picture-perfect beaches.
+But I’m also in love with the culture.
+The Hawaiian people take great pride in their state and are the embodiment of what true hospitality should look and function like.

 So whether you’re craving luaus or waterfalls, shopping in Waikiki, heading out to Hawaii’s Big Island or visiting the best beaches on Oahu, this packing list for Hawaii will prep you for your much needed vacation!

-Download my FREE Hawaii Packing List which is filled with check boxes for all you day clothes, beach clothes, evening wear, essentials and more, which you can cross out or check off as you add them.
+Download my FREE Ultimate Packing List which is filled with check boxes for all your day clothes, beach clothes, evening wear, essentials and more, which you can cross out or check off as you add them.

 *Note, this post contains affiliate links to products and places I like and think you might like too.
 If you make a purchase I will earn a small commission at no extra cost to you.

-I prefer hard-shell rolling luggage when I travel.
-I’m not a backpacker, so these suitcases need to be able to easily roll through airport terminals and be light-weight so as not to encroach on my packing!
+My favorite luggage is hard shell rolling luggage.
+I’m not a backpacker, so my suitcases need to be able to easily roll through airport terminals and be light-weight so as not to encroach on how much stuff I can pack!

-It’s much easier to find this style in soft-shell luggage, which is also fine and you can tend to cram more shopping into the soft luggage, but I’ve sourced two hard-shell top opening suitcases here, plus a soft-shell carry-on size – which would be perfect for Hawaii!
+It’s much easier to find this style in soft-shell luggage, which is also fine and you can cram more shopping into the soft luggage, but I’ve sourced two hard-shell top opening suitcases on Amazon, plus a soft shell carry-on size – which would be perfect for Hawaii!

 1. Light, comfortable clothing

-You don’t need your entire closet for an adventure in Hawaii.
-Let’s face it: you’ll be spending most of your time in the water or on the beach, so think resort wear.
+You don’t need to take your entire closet for an adventure in Hawaii.
+The warm weather makes it even possible to pack light, and let’s face it: you’ll be spending most of your time in the water or on the beach.
+Resort wear is the look!
 Pack a couple of nice dresses for dinner, but for the most part, you’ll be wearing tops, shorts, skirts, and swimsuits.

-My personal easy-to-pack beachy look is 3/4 leggings/pants and a breezy top (that hides a multitude of sins!) with a sunhat that I can easily fold into my luggage.
+My personal easy-to-pack beachy look are cotton sundresses and 3/4 leggings/pants and a breezy top (that hide a multitude of sins!) with a sunhat that I can easily fold into my luggage.

-Pro tip: if your sunhat doesn’t fold up, pack it in your suitcase first and fill it with clothes taking care to retain its shape.
+Pro tip: if your sunhat doesn’t fold, carefully pack it in your suitcase first and fill it with clothes, then wedging more small items around it, taking care to retain its shape.

 I also love a wrap/pashmina or poncho.
 They’re great to wear on the plane and easy to throw on of an evening.